 Dopaminergic degeneration is an age-related process, but in PD the loss of dopaminergic neurons in the substantia nigra is much faster than in normal ageing.
+The volumes of caudate, putaminal, and thalamic nuclei are negatively correlated with age in healthy subjects, and significantly smaller in PD (Lisanby et al., 1993).
 Parkinsonism is usually caused by idiopathic PD, but can be seen in patients without dopaminergic deficit, and is prevalent in disorders such as progressive supranuclear palsy, multiple system atrophy, and microvascular disease.
 Lesion network mapping suggests that claustrum has a central role in parkinsonism (Joutsa et al., 2018).

-Presynaptic dopaminergic neurons can be studied with dopamine transporter (DAT) binding PET tracers, including [11C]PE2I, [11C]CFT and [18F]FP-CIT; the activity of aromatic amino acid decarboxylase (AADC) using 6-[18F]-L-DOPA (FDOPA); or vesicular monoamine transporter type 2 (VMAT2).
+Presynaptic dopaminergic neurons can be studied with dopamine transporter (DAT) binding PET radiopharmaceuticals, including [11C]PE2I, [18F]FE-PE2I, [11C]CFT, and [18F]FP-CIT; the activity of aromatic amino acid decarboxylase (AADC) using 6-[18F]-L-DOPA (FDOPA); or vesicular monoamine transporter type 2 (VMAT2).
+Imaging studies of presynaptic striatal dopaminergic function show clear differences patient groups with Parkinson's disease or atypical parkinsonisms (Kaasinen et al., 2019).
 Postsynaptic (dopamine receptors can be targeted by many PET tracers.
 This allows the detection of possible upregulation in the early phase of PD, and also to assess changes in synaptic dopamine concentration.

-Serotonergic system is impaired in PD, and several serotonin system targeting PET tracers have been used in studies of motor and non-motor symptoms of PD.
+Serotonergic system is impaired in PD, and several serotonin system targeting PET radiopharmaceuticals have been used in studies of motor and non-motor symptoms of PD.

 Cholinergic neurotransmission is decreased in PD.
-AChE, mAChR, and nAChR tracers have been used in PET studies of PD.
+AChE, mAChR, nAChR, and VAChT radioligands have been used in PET studies of PD.